-The commitments of the Parent Entity are consistent with that of the Consolidated Entity (refer to Note 25).
+The commitments and contingent assets/liabilities of the Parent Entity are consistent with that of the Consolidated Entity (refer to Note 26).

-Note 23.
-Non-Controlling Interests
+Note 24.
+Non-Controlling Interests and Discontinued Operations

+2023 2022

-2022 \$'000 2021 \$'000
+\$'000 \$'000

-Balance at the beginning of the year - -
+Balance at the beginning of the year (39) -

-Share of loss for the year (39) -
+Share of profit/(loss) for the year 39 (39)

-Share of other comprehensive income -
+Share of other comprehensive income - -

+NCI recognised on acquisition 560 -

-Balance at the end of the year (39) -
+Balance at the end of the year 560 (39)

-The Consolidated Entity has two non-controlling minority interests:
+The Consolidated Entity has the following non-controlling minority interests: